A Metal-Free Galaxy at $z = 3.19$? Evidence of Late Population III Star Formation at Cosmic Noon: Introduction

-In this study, we focus on dark galaxies during the cosmic noon era that exhibit strong \ha~emission yet unusually faint \oiii$\,\lambda\lambda$4959,5007, and for which deep rest‐frame ultraviolet data (including \lya~and \heii$\,\lambda$1640) are available.
+In this study, we focus on a faint galaxy during the cosmic noon era that exhibits strong \ha~emission yet unusually faint \oiii$\,\lambda\lambda$4959,5007, and for which deep rest‐frame ultraviolet data (including \lya~and \heii$\,\lambda$1640) are available.
 Here, we present the discovery of a Pop III galaxy candidate at \(z=3.193\) in the COSMOS field, which we designate MPG-CR3 (Metal-Pristine Galaxy COSMOS Redshift 3, hereafter \target\footnote{The acronym ``CR3" also coincides with the standard suffix “.CR3” used for raw image files, aligning with the interpretation that the galaxy’s chemical abundance is ``raw" (i.e., chemically unprocessed).}).

 The paper is structured as follows: Section \ref{sec:obs} describes the imaging and spectroscopic observations from JWST, Subaru, and VLT; Section \ref{sec:analysis} presents measurements of the emission-line properties, gas-phase metallicity, SED modeling, and the characterization of the large-scale environment of the \target.
 We discuss this Pop~III candidate galaxy at $z\sim3$ in Section \ref{sec:discuss}, and we summarize in Section \ref{sec:conclusion}.
 Throughout this paper we assume a flat \(\Lambda\)CDM cosmology with parameters taken from \citet{Planck2020A&A...641A...6P}: \(H_0 = 67.7\)\,km\,s\(^{-1}\)\,Mpc\(^{-1}\), \(\Omega_{\rm m} = 0.31\), and \(\Omega_\Lambda = 0.69\).
 In this cosmology, 1\arcsec\ corresponds to 7.73 kpc of physical length at $z=3.193$.
 All magnitudes are given in the AB system \citep{Oke1983ApJ...266..713O}.
 We adopt a solar oxygen abundance of $12 + \log(\mathrm{O/H}) = 6.89$ from \citet{Asplund2021A&A...653A.141A}.